 The Virginia Department of Health Professions welcomes first-time candidates who graduate from state-approved nursing programs.
 Candidates from other states may also apply if their nursing education includes at least 500 hours of supervised clinical care.
 Candidates who do not meet those requirements and those who earned degrees in other countries must contact the department before they apply.
 Anyone who applies for RN licensure in Virginia, including those who apply through endorsement, must submit to a criminal background check.

 Nurses in Virginia renew their licenses every two years and qualify for renewal if they complete one of several continuing education requirements.

-must graduate from an approved in-state school on an extensive list or an out-of-state nursing program that has comparable standards for clinical hours.
+RN candidates in Washington must graduate from an approved in-state school on an extensive list or an out-of-state nursing program that has comparable standards for clinical hours.
 The Washington Nursing Commission charges candidates $88 for processing their paperwork, and candidates must register with Pearson Vue and send education verification to the commission to gain approval.
 When candidates earn approval, they receive their license and begin a Transition to Practice program where they work under a preceptor.